apache/nuttx/configs/ez80f910200kitg/README.txt

   on a different platform, you will need to change the path in the ZDS binaries in those same files.

+Version 5.2.1

+  On January 31, 2016, I tried ZDS-II version 5.2.1.
+I believe that I have all of the changes in place to support that version.
+At compile time, however, I encountered compiler internal errors.
+I did not pursue that build any further.

 Other Versions
-  If you use any version of ZDS-II other than 5.1.1 or if you install ZDS-II at any location other than the default location, you will have to modify two files:  (1) configs/ez80f910200kitg/*/setenv.sh and (2) configs/ez80f910200kitg/*/Make.defs.
+  If you use any version of ZDS-II other than 5.1.1 or 5.2.1 or if you install ZDS-II at any location other than the default location, you will have to modify one or more of three files:  (1) configs/ez80f910200kitg/*/setenv.sh, (2) configs/ez80f910200kitg/*/Make.defs, and arch/z80/src/ez80/Toolchain.defs.

 Configuration Subdirectories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^